mjfrigaard/sharing-your-work/manuscript/chapter3.md

 ## Our example project

-I have a project in a GitHub [repository](https://github.com/mjfrigaard/syw-example) that has a `README.md` file, two `.R` script files (`01-import.R` and `02-wrangle.R`), a `.csv` file (`IcanBP.csv`), and a revised manuscript document (`2012-10-62-ican-manuscript-revision-v02.docx`).
+The example GitHub [repository](https://github.com/mjfrigaard/syw-example) has a the following files:

+- a `README.md` file,
+- two `.R` script files (`01-import.R` and `02-wrangle.R`),
-I'll clone this repository into a local directory (folder), read the data into R, create a figure, and then put everything back on Github.
+- a `.csv` file (`IcanBP.csv`), and
+- a revised manuscript document (`2012-10-62-ican-manuscript-revision-v02.docx`)

+We will make some changes to the files in our local folder (i.e. repository), and then put everything back on Github.
+But first we need Git and RStudio to be able to talk to each other.
+The next section will cover this.

 ### Synchronize RStudio and Git/Github

 The online resource [Happy Git and GitHub for the useR](http://happygitwithr.com/) has all in the information you will need for connecting RStudio and Git/Github.
-I repeat some of that information below (with copious screenshots).
+I repeat some of that information below (but add copious screenshots).

 Go to *Tools* > *Global Options* > ...

 ![](images/create-ssh-key-passphrase.png)

 1. Click on *Git/SVN*